altlambo/Clicker-games/README.md

-this is the code for a simple clicker game
+🍞 This is the code for https://bread-clicker.com/ a simple clicker game 🍞